Aliases for ADH7 Gene

 ADH7 (Alcohol Dehydrogenase 7 (Class IV), Mu Or Sigma Polypeptide) is a Protein Coding gene.
 Diseases associated with ADH7 include Atrophic Gastritis and Alcohol Dependence.
-Among its related pathways are Drug metabolism - cytochrome P450 and Metabolism.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Cyclophosphamide Pathway, Pharmacodynamics.
 GO annotations related to this gene include oxidoreductase activity and retinol binding.
 An important paralog of this gene is ADH1B.

 UniProtKB/Swiss-Prot for ADH7 Gene

 Could function in retinol oxidation for the synthesis of retinoic acid, a hormone important for cellular differentiation.
 Medium-chain (octanol) and aromatic (m-nitrobenzaldehyde) compounds are the best substrates.
 Ethanol is not a good substrate but at the high ethanol concentrations reached in the digestive tract, it plays a role in the ethanol oxidation and contributes to the first pass ethanol metabolism.